Spoiled by the plethora of choices in toilet paper? Don’t worry. You can narrow down what is right for you.

-Shorter lifespan.
+Shorter lifespan than the original tile colour.
 Mind that, painted tiles are not going to last equal to a new tile.
-You are subjected to spend on the tile sooner but the cost of tile painting for two times combined is still cheaper than a professional re-tiling.
-Plus, you get to change the looks of the tiles now and then rather than getting bored with the tile’s baked-in colour throughout the life of it.
+You are subjected to spend on the tile sooner but the cost of tile painting two times combined is still cheaper than a professional re-tiling.
+Plus, you get to change the looks of the tiles now rather than getting bored with the tile’s baked-in colour throughout the life of it.

 How to paint on tiles?

-Painting over a ceramic tile though follows the same basics, requires a lot of time and attention to detail.
-Failing to do would result in peeling of paint from the tile sooner than expected.
+Painting over a ceramic tile follows the same basics as on any shiny surface, requires a lot of time and attention to detail.
+Failing to do would result in paint peeling off sooner than expected.